apache/pulsar/site2/docs/io-flume-sink.md

 ### Example

-Before using the Flume source connector, you need to create a configuration file through one of the following methods.
+Before using the Flume sink connector, you need to create a configuration file through one of the following methods.

 * JSON

     ```json
     {
         "name": "a1",
-        "confFile": "source.conf",
+        "confFile": "sink.conf",
         "noReloadConf": "false",
         "zkConnString": "",
         "zkBasePath": ""